Belgrade pagoda: After 1945

-From 12 to 16 October 1944, during the final days of the Liberation of Belgrade, the upper section of the temple was demolished due to the fightings in its vicinity.
-Since there were no believers left, nor the religious artifacts, new Communist government didn't consider it to be the temple anymore.
+From 12 to 16 October 1944, during the final days of the Liberation of Belgrade, the upper section of the temple was demolished due to the fights in its vicinity.
+Since there were no believers left, nor the religious artifacts, new Communist government did not consider it to be the temple anymore.
 In 1950 the dome was completely torn down and the ground level was adapted into the cultural center.
-Organizations like the Socialist Alliance of Working People of Yugoslavia and Women's Antifascist Front of Yugoslavia held conferences in it, but it was also used for more public venues, like weddings and dancings.
-Still, even at the late 1950s, the area was colloquially called "Chinese Quarter".
+Organizations like the Socialist Alliance of Working People of Yugoslavia and Women's Antifascist Front of Yugoslavia held conferences in it, but it was also used for more public venues, like weddings and dances.
+Still, even in the late 1950s, the area was colloquially called "Chinese Quarter".
 The building was then transferred to the Budućnost company, which demolished the building completely in the mid-1960s and constructed a new, two-floor building instead.
 The company set its cooling service in it, but the edifice has been locked and out of use for a long time.

 Legacy

-Belgrade pagoda is considered as one of the earliest Buddhist temples in Europe, probably only second specifically built for this purpose and in the pagoda-style, after the Datsan Gunzechoinei temple in St.Petersburg, built from 1909 to 1915.
+Belgrade pagoda is considered one of the earliest Buddhist temples in Europe, probably only second specifically built for this purpose and in the pagoda-style, after the Datsan Gunzechoinei temple in St. Petersburg, built from 1909 to 1915.

-The Kalmyks and their temple are almost completely forgotten today, but still, they were inspiration for several works, including the study Kalmyks in Serbia 1920-44 by Toma Milenković (1998), a novel Kaja, Belgrade and the Good American by Mirjana Đurđević (2009; "Good American" being US ambassador John D. Prince) and a documentary There were Kalmyks in Belgrade once by Boško Milosavljević (2012).
-However, in the 2010s, newspapers began to occasionally print articles on Kalmyks, bringing more and more their story to the modern readers and usually referring to the temple as the Belgrade pagoda.
+The Kalmyks and their temple are almost completely forgotten today, but still, they were an inspiration for several works, including the study Kalmyks in Serbia 1920-44 by Toma Milenković (1998), a novel Kaja, Belgrade and the Good American by Mirjana Đurđević (2009; "Good American" being US ambassador John D. Prince) and a documentary There were Kalmyks in Belgrade once by Boško Milosavljević (2012).
+However, in the 2010s, newspapers began to occasionally print articles on Kalmyks, bringing their story more and more to modern readers and usually referring to the temple as the Belgrade pagoda.

 Despite oblivion, Kalmyks left a big mark in modern Belgrade's etymology.
 One of the largest modern neighborhoods, Konjarnik ("horse breeding area"), which fully developed from the 1960s on, is named after the horses Kalmyks used to keep in this area before the war (konj is Serbian for horse).